25 Best Backyard BBQ Party Ideas

 Use flowers and plants as boarders or “walls” in order to define the spaces.

-Use market umbrellas and easy-up tents to add shade in the midst of a sunny afternoon.
+Use market umbrellas and an easy-up tent canopy to add shade in the midst of a sunny afternoon.

 Add some decorative lighting so when the sun goes down you’ll have a beautiful glow and you can still see.
 Lighting is a great way to add ambiance and define a space.
 These are some of my favorites.